keyz/codestamp/README.md

 `runner(...)` reads contents from disk and verifies the stamp.
 The CLI is a thin wrapper around `runner(...)`.

-[examples/real-world](examples/real-world/stamp.js) is a good example of using the `runner`.
+[`examples/dynamic-json`](examples/dynamic-json/stamp.js) is a simple example of using the `runner`.
 It uses the API to programmatically insert the stamp as a JSON field (via `initialStampPlacer`), and ignore insignificant spaces and new lines in JSON (via `fileTransformerForHashing`).

+You can also reference how this README/documentation file is generated, stamped, and verified in [`scripts/generate-docs.ts`](scripts/generate-docs.ts).

 <!-- <DOCSTART TARGET runner> -->